RCHG/rchg.github.io/pages/research_overview.md

 ### Journal Reviewer
 ---

-- Indian Journal of Radio and Space Physics., (2011).
+- Remote Sensiing: Indian Journal of Radio and Space Physics., (2011).
-- Hydrometeorology Water Resources Research (AGU journal), (2014).
+- Hydrometeorology: Water Resources Research (AGU journal), (2014).
-- Remote Sensing Remote Sensing (MPDI journal), (2014).
+- Remote Sensing: Remote Sensing (MPDI journal), (2014-2018).
+- Remote Sensing: Sensors (MPDI journal), (2018)

 [^1]: My collaboration on this presentation was discussions about the topic with the main authors.